Baboon (Papio Cynocephalus)

 Vervet Monkey (Cercopitheus aethiops)

-Also known as the green’ tantalus, savannah and grivet monkey, it is the most common monkey of the savannah and woodland although it’s associated with a variety of habitats.
+Also known as the green’ tantalus, savannah, and grivet monkey, it is the most common monkey of the savannah and woodland although it’s associated with a variety of habitats.
 At least four species are in Uganda: the black-faced vervet ( C. a. centralis) Naivasha vervet ( C. a. callidus) Jebej Mara tantalus ( C. a. marrensis) and Stuhlmann’s green monkey ( C. a.stuhlmanni).
 Vervets are recognized by their grizzled grey hair and somber black faces fringed with white.
-They live in troops numbering upto 30 individuals.
-Males and females are physically of the same characteristics except for their distinctive bright blue scrotums, an important signal of status in the troop.
+They live in troops numbering up to 30 individuals.
+Males and females are physical of the same characteristics except for their distinctive bright blue scrotums, an important signal of status in the troop.

-They are diurnal and forage for fruits, seeds, leaves, flowers, inverterbrates and the occasional lizard or nestling.
+They are diurnal and forage for fruits, seeds, leaves, flowers, invertebrates, and the occasional lizard or nestling.

-They grow upto 130cm long including the 60cm tail and weigh between 3.5 to 8 kg.
-They are very common and widespread in Uganda, even outside of National Parks, but they are absent from forest and afro- alpine habitats.
-In Queen Elizabeth, Semiliki and Kibale National Parks, they are seen.
+They grow up to 130cm long including 60cm tall and weigh between 3.5 to 8 kg.
+They are very common and widespread in Uganda, even outside of National Parks, but they are absent from forest and afro-alpine habitats.
+In Queen Elizabeth, Semiliki, and Kibale National Parks, they are seen.

 Patas Monkey ( Erythrocebus patas)

-It’s a terrestrial primate restricted to dry savannah of north-central Africa.
+It’s a terrestrial primate restricted to the dry savannah of north-central Africa.
 The race found in Uganda is the Nile Patas or nisras ( E p. pyrrhonotus).
-They can easily be confused with vervet monkeys except that it’s lankier, has a reddish- brown coat and a distinctive black stripe above the eyes whereas the Vervet is greyer and has a black face.
-In Uganda, it is restricted to the extreme north and can be seen at Murchison Falls and Kidepo valley National Parks as well as the Pian Upe Wildlife Reserve.
+They can easily be confused with vervet monkeys except that it’s lankier, has a reddish-brown coat, and a distinctive black stripe above the eyes whereas the Vervet is greyer and has a black face.
+In Uganda, it is restricted to the extreme north and can be seen at Murchison Falls and Kidepo Valley National Parks as well as the Pian Upe Wildlife Reserve.

 Blue Monkey/ Skye’s Monkey (Cercopithecus Mitis)

-It’s also known by other names such as gentle monkey, samango monkey, diademed guenon and white- throated guenon.
+It’s also known by other names such as gentle monkey, samango monkey, diademed guenon, and white-throated guenon.
 Similar to the Vervet Monkeys, it’s slightly larger and much darker.
-Blue monkeys have blue – to –grey coats, black-grey faces with black shoulders, limbs and tail.
+Blue monkeys have blue–to–grey coats, black-grey faces with black shoulders, limbs, and tails.
 They are common in most Ugandan forests.
-They are more arboreal than Vervet Monkeys and they feed largely on foliage, fruits, bark, gum and leaves.
+They are more arboreal than Vervet Monkeys and they feed largely on foliage, fruits, bark, gum, and leaves.
 Social groups may be as large as 30 but generally number between four and twelve.
 They are gregarious and usually associate with other primates.

 They measure about 140 cm of which 80 cm is tail and weigh from 8 to 10kg.
-Blue Monkey are active during the day but often difficult to see among the foliage.
+Blue monkeys are active during the day but often difficult to see among the foliage.

 L’Hoest’s Monkey ( Cercopithecus lhoesti)

-It is a handsome guenon has a black face and white whiskers that partially cover its ears and habitually carries it’s tail in an upright position, a peculiar habit exclusive to it among guenons.
-It is difficult to see because of it’s preference for dense secondary forest and it’s terrestrial habits, but in Uganda, L’Hoest’s monkey is likely to be seen in Queen Elizabeth National Park, Kibale, Bwindi or Maramagambo Forest.
+It is a handsome guenon that has a black face and white whiskers that partially cover its ears and habitually carry its tail in an upright position, a peculiar habit exclusive to it among guenons.
+It is difficult to see because of its preference for dense secondary forest and its terrestrial habits, but in Uganda, L’Hoest’s monkey is likely to be seen in Queen Elizabeth National Park, Kibale, Bwindi or Maramagambo Forest.